 Start by cutting in the corners of the ceiling using your brush.
 It means painting the ceiling with your brush but carefully at the edges making sure you do not touch the walls.
 While cutting in like this, you will need to re-dip your brush into the paint many times.

 Do the same around any light fixtures that you have – give them 4 inches of cover.

 Step 3: Time to Get Rolling!

 Now to prepare for rolling.
-The best direction for you to roll is towards the main natural light source that is coming into the room, this will help to prevent shadows in the finished paint.
-If you have a textured ceiling then the rolling direction is not so important.
+The best direction for you to roll is towards the main natural light source that is coming into the room; this will help to prevent shadows in the finished paint.
+Rolling direction is not so important if you have a textured ceiling.

 Initially, you should roll the paint on really thickly and then once you have the paint on you can then stretch it out better across the area you want to be covered; do this section by section.